If you’re a fan of flat whites but are looking for a dairy-free alternative, here’s a yummy recipe for you to try!

 The honey almondmilk flat white has a total of 108 calories.
 These calories mainly come from almond milk and honey.
 The number of calories is made up like this:

-• 3/4 cup (0.18 l) of almond milk has a total of 44 calories.
+• 3/4 cup (0.18 L) of almond milk contains a total of 44 calories.

 If you want to make your coffee a bit sweeter, I suggest using a bit more honey.
 This will add a bit more calories to your drink, though, so keep this in mind.

-How to make ristretto shots at home?
+How to make ristretto shots at home

-As I’ve mentioned in the recipe listed above, I like to use two shots of ristretto.
-The cup of almond milk needs to have a strong coffee to cut through the flavors and make more a balanced coffee flavor.
+The cup of almond milk needs a strong coffee to cut through the flavors and create a more balanced coffee flavor.

-If you want to make ristretto at home, there are a few options.
+If you want to make a ristretto at home, there are a few options.
 You can brew two ristretto shots with your espresso machine if you have one.
-However, most people don’t have an espresso machine at home, which is why I’ll tell you about a few other options.

-You can also brew ristretto shots using your Nespresso or Keurig machine.
-If you want, you can also use espresso shots for this recipe.
-Although espresso shots are less punchy and flavorful, you’ll still make a great coffee from it!
+Alternatively, you can also use espresso shots in this recipe.
+Although espresso shots are less punchy and flavorful, you can still make a great coffee from them.

-The other options are making coffee with a Moka pot or AeroPress.
-If you want to learn how to brew coffee – and in particular ristretto, with the Moka pot, you can check out my guide to brewing coffee with the Moka pot here.
+If you want to learn how to brew coffee, particularly ristretto, with a Moka pot, you can check out my guide to brewing coffee with a Moka pot here!

 "Moka pot with freshly brewed coffee."